Discover Career Opportunities

 While the term “data science” dates back to the 1970s and the early approach of computer science pioneer Peter Naur, data science only started to develop as an independent discipline in the early 2000s.

 Being so young, the industry is growing and developing rapidly, and the possibilities it offers are nearly endless.
-That is why, today, there are many pathways that might suit your career goals.
+That is why, today, many pathways might suit your career goals.
 Some job roles to consider include:

 • Financial institutions